Sinking of Maceió: Affected population

 There is no precise data on the number of people affected by the ground-sinking disaster.
 In May 2022, the Municipality of Maceió held a meeting with the Brazilian Institute of Geography and Statistics (IBGE) to request support in collecting and cross-referencing the information with other bodies of the Municipal Administration.

 An estimated 55,000 people have been affected since 2018, including residents and businesses, and 14,000 properties have been condemned in the five neighborhoods affected: Bebedouro, Bom Parto, Farol, Mutange and Pinheiro.
-In the most current estimates, the city of Maceio mentions 64 thousand people.
+The city of Maceió's current estimate is that 64,000 people have been affected.

 The problems caused by the sinking, which include environmental, social, and economic issues, are wide-ranging and are still being investigated.
 In addition to dissatisfaction with the agreements proposed by Braskem, residents are still living with accelerated growth in the population of stray cats and mosquitoes; some refuse to leave the risk areas, which have been periodically updated on official City Hall maps since 2019.